 “I’m really excited about this group.
 I think it’s definitely one of the best I’ve ever had, if not the best!
 And I’m excited to bring it to Cape Town.”

 Wait… Sco’s played with so many masterful musos?
 If Combo 66 are “the best” what kind of mastery can we expect?
-I’d made a pact to myself to resist listening to the album they recorded together.
+I’d made a pact to myself to resist listening to the album they recorded together until after I’d had the live experience.
 And then I broke it, because I couldn’t.
 Every single one of the tracks on the self-titled album is its own kind of genius.
 Every moment is magical.
 If Sco says they’re the best, then I believe him.

 It’s the return of the king, Cape Town!
 Don’t sleep on this.